Court scraps Tacoma City Council-backed renter's measure for Nov. ballot

 (George Rose, Getty Images)

-Pierce County Judge Timothy Ashcraft ruled on Tuesday that Measure 2 will not appear on the November ballot for the city of Tacoma.
-Measure 2, already enacted into law as Amended Ordinance 28831, is officially struck from the ballot and will no longer appear as a confusing alternative.
+Pierce County Judge Timothy Ashcraft ruled Tuesday Measure 2 has been removed from the city of Tacoma’s November ballot.

+The measure, which has already been enacted into law as Amended Ordinance 28831, will no longer appear as an alternative that Ashcraft called “misleading and confusing.”

 Measure 2 is an initiative that amended the city’s rental housing code, but was also placed on the November ballot as an alternative to a citizen’s initiative — also known as the Tenant Bill of Rights.
-Measure 2 was already passed by the city council on July 11 under the name Amended Ordinance 28831, meaning it became law and would offer no additional protections if voters selected it over Initiative 1, as the two measures are “competing” on the November ballot.
+Measure 2 was already passed by the city council July 11, meaning it became law and would offer no additional protections if voters selected it over Initiative 1, as the two measures are “competing” on the November ballot.

-More on WA legislation: Bill forcing clergy members to report child abuse passes WA House
+More on Washington legislation: Bill forcing clergy members to report child abuse passes the House

 Despite the two measures both increasing protections for renters, proponents of the grassroots-sponsored Tenant Bill of Rights believe the city’s measure is not enough for local residents, according to KIRO 7.